hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [KT Aid Station](https://goo.gl/maps/9Y36VWo28SwLo1JV7) - Mile 89.1 - 10,630'

-The aid station is located in a pull-off on the north side of FS 585 where the course turns south off the road to cross South Mineral Creek.
 Depart the aid station heading south, descending on a faint trail to the crossing of South Mineral Creek.
 Begin the ascent of the Porcupine drainage, crossing through high basins and timberline to a prominent saddle.

 #### Climb #12 - Porcupine Cataract Pass - Mile 91.9 - 12,230'